ignatmamedov/aws-terraform-assignment/documentation.md

 Currently, the pipeline is set up in a way that it can automatically deploy the application to the AWS, both the initial version (building entire infrastructure from scratch) and updated version (only updating backend instances).
 A manual step for destroying application is also present and can be executed regardless of the version of the application.

+We have the following stages in the pipeline:
+- `build_and_test` – tests the backend.
+- `publish_backend` – publishes the backend image to gitlab container registry.
+Since we operate in two environments (test and production), we publish the image under two different tags based by current branch.
+- `initial_deploy` – deploys the initial version of the infrastructure.
+After the infrastructure is deployed, `.marker` file is created in the cache.
+In future jobs, we can check if this file is present and decide if we need to build the infrastructure from scratch or not.
+- `deploy_backend` – updates the backend instances.
+This job is executed only if the infrastructure is already deployed.
+Runs a python script that updates backend.
+- `seed_data` – seeds the database.
+This job is executed only if the infrastructure is already deployed and database wasn't seeded.
+Runs a bash script that seeds the database.
+- `build_frontend` – builds the frontend.
+This job is executed only if the infrastructure is already deployed.
+It uses the URLs of the backend from the previous job as an artifact.
+- `publish_frontend` – Runs a python script that publishes the frontend to S3 bucket.
+This job is executed only if the infrastructure is already deployed.
+- `destroy_infrastructure` – destroys the entire infrastructure using saved `terraform.tfstate` file from cache.
+Then clears the markers and other artifacts from cache.

+Alongside caching, we have heavily utilized artifacts.
+For example, the `initial_infrastructure_deploy` job produces `lb_dns.txt` files containing URLs of the backend, needed in subsequent `build_frontend` job.
+Another artifact is `autoscaling_group_name.txt` used in updating the backend.
+Use of environmental variables is also present throughout the pipeline.
+Necessary AWS credentials are passed to allow the pipeline to access AWS resources.
+Our terraform configuration is completely parameterized, allowing us to deploy application to different clouds based on branch name.
+For example, in our case `main` is the production, whilst `develop` is test environment.

+## Assignment 4 - Infrastructure as Code
+### Overview
+In this assignment, we had to set up the infrastructure for the application using Terraform.
+We have started with creating a basic version of the infrastructure, which included a VPC, subnets, security groups and an EC2 instance.
+`variables.tf` file was created to define all the necessary variables for the infrastructure.
+To pass scripts to the EC2 instance, we have created a `install_docker.sh` script that installs latest container of the backend and runs it.

+## Assignment 5 - Continuous Deployment
+### Overview
+As stated above, our pipeline can automatically deploy and subsequently update the application to AWS.

-We have come up with a strategy, that uses cached `.marker` files for logic.
+We have come up with a strategy, that uses cached `.marker` files for deployment logic.
 Each job uses cache produced by `initial_infrastructure_deploy` stage.
 We can verify, if `.marker` file is present, and decide if infrastructure should be built from scratch or not.
 Another handy marker is `seeded.marker` which is used to verify if the database should be seeded or not.
 By using these `marker` tricks, we can ensure the pipeline is fully automated and can be run multiple times without any issues.

-Apart from caching, we have heavily utilized artifacts.
-For example, the `initial_infrastructure_deploy` job produces `.txt` files containing URLs of the backend, needed in subsequent `build_frontend` job.
-Another artifact is `autoscaling_group_name.txt` used in updating the backend.

 Since we weren't limited in terms of tools, parts of the pipeline are using python scripts.
 Namely, we have created a script to update backend instances using `boto3` library.
 It checks the amount of running instances and creates 2x new ones.
 Old ones are automatically terminated by the autoscaling group due to `OldestInstance` policy

 Another python script is publishing new built frontend to S3 bucket.
 This is done using `boto3` library as well.
 The script clears the bucket and uploads the new build.

-Use of environmental variables is also present throughout the pipeline.
-Necessary AWS credentials are passed to allow the pipeline to access AWS resources.
-Our terraform configuration is completely parameterized, allowing us to deploy application to different clouds based on branch name.
-For example, in our case `main` is the production, whilst `develop` is test environment.

-## Assignment 4 - Infrastructure as Code
-### Overview

-## Assignment 5 - Continuous Deployment
-### Overview

 ## Assignment 7 - Scaling
 ### Overview